The Origin, Evolution and Functions of the Human Mind

 .

-2. Fundamental Capabilities Leading to the Human “Mind”: Emotions, Memory, Visualizations
+2. Fundamental Capabilities Leading to the Human “Mind”: Emotions, Memory, Recognition, Visualizations

 4. The Abstract or “virtual” Functions: Consciousness, Free Will, “Soul”, Spirituality, Religion